hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 - To improve **stability**
   - **Monitor**: ensure robust [monitoring](https://sre.google/sre-book/monitoring-distributed-systems/), [track outages](https://sre.google/sre-book/tracking-outages/), automate projected-scale testing, and perform [postmortems](https://sre.google/sre-book/postmortem-culture/)
   - **Ship safely, undo easily**: whether deploying continuously or at extended intervals, invest in a culture and platform enabling low-risk, low-toil, progressive, easy-to-roll-back deployments
+  - **Code as cattle, not pets**: treat codebases themselves as evolving, [non-permanent](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it), non-precious yet well-tended assets, preferring smaller, simpler solutions where possible
   - **Proactively listen**: trust engineers, at every level, to communicate likely or potential stability issues; don't assume *currently working* means *will continue to work*, and don't wait for serial outages to prioritize stability
   - **Repair or evolve**: start by plugging holes; when insufficient, refactor; if absolutely necessary, [progressively](https://www.onstartups.com/tabid/3339/bid/2596/Why-You-Should-Almost-Never-Rewrite-Your-Software.aspx) [rewrite](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/)
 - To improve **efficiency**
   - **Capture easy wins**: identify and execute on low-hanging fruit first (low effort, high value)
-  - **Track bigger investments**: monitor, ideate, prioritize, and execute on larger efficiency improvements as part of the roadmap, prioritized by ROI (discounted by risk and total execution cost)
+  - **Track bigger investments**: monitor, ideate, prioritize, and execute on larger efficiency improvements as part of the roadmap, prioritized by ROI, discounted by risk and total execution cost
 - To improve **agility**
-  - **Reduce toil**: identify, quantify, and eliminate both internal and external sources of toil, as part of recurring tech debt weeks and, crucially, as part of regular team planning; view async knowledge transfer ([code documentation](https://go.dev/doc/comment), design docs, user documentation, onboarding, etc.) as forms of toil reduction
+  - **Reduce toil**: identify, quantify, and eliminate both internal and external sources of toil, as part of recurring tech debt weeks and, crucially, [as part of regular team planning](https://newsletter.eng-leadership.com/p/engineers-guide-to-convincing-your) for the largest sources of toil
+    - **Incorporate asynchronous communication**: view async knowledge transfer ([code documentation](https://go.dev/doc/comment), design docs, user documentation, onboarding, etc.) as forms of toil reduction and alignment building
+    - **Streamline maintenance load and dev friction**: toil consists of both [maintenance load](https://stackoverflow.blog/2023/12/27/stop-saying-technical-debt/) (keeping the lights on) and development friction (building new or changing old code); identify and reduce both as fits the current team and org context
+    - **Promote opportunistic refactoring**: encourage engineers to [opportunistically refactor](https://martinfowler.com/bliki/OpportunisticRefactoring.html), especially for small to medium changes; this can be a highly efficient way to amortize the cost of paying down technical debt, as well as implicitly prioritizing highly-trafficked parts of the codebase
+    - **Consider all code as technical debt**: view every line of code as incurring a baseline rate of technical debt (cost to understand, maintain, and evolve), preferring smaller, simpler solutions where possible
-  - **Improve abstraction**: continually source ideas (from top-down and bottom-up sources) on new problems, improvements, projects, and more ways to improve the platform; prioritize and execute on the most impactful (discounted by risk and total execution cost)
+  - **Improve abstraction**: continually source ideas (from top-down and bottom-up sources) on new problems, improvements, projects, and more ways to improve the platform; prioritize and execute on the most impactful, discounted by risk and total execution cost